Startups made easy. Sorted.

 Employees can request flexible working from day one

-On 5 December 2022, the government announced an update to legislation about requests for flexible working.
-These are the proposed changes:
+In 2023, there was an update to legislation about requests for flexible working.
+These are the changes:

 • staff can make a request from the first day they’re employed